Dohány Street Synagogue is the largest in Europe and the second-largest one in the world. It can seat 3,000 people.

 It is also known as The Great Synagogue and as Tabakgasse Synagogue.

-The onion-shaped domes with gilded ornament make the synagogue on the Dohany street of Pest look like an oriental, Moorish building.
+The onion-shaped domes with gilded ornamentation make the synagogue on Dohany Street of Pest a delightful vision of Moorish and Byzantine stylistic fusion.

 Table of contents